tolkit/gfatk/README.md

 cargo test --release
 ```

 For full functionality of the toolkit, two tags are required, node coverage and edge coverage.
 Other functionality will fail if the CIGAR string is not purely an overlap; i.e. in the format `<integer>M`.
 Only GFA version 1 supported.
+Only header (`H`), segment (`S`), and link (`L`) lines are required.
+Other lines (e.g. path, `P`), will I think be ignored.

 ```
 H	VN:Z:1.0